marklap/rundeckrun/README.rst

 RundeckRun
 ==========

-This is a lightweight wrapper written in Python to interact with the Rundeck API.
+A client library written in Python to interact with the Rundeck API.
 It uses the awesome `requests <http://docs.python-requests.org/>`_ library.